stefanofontanelli/Shard/README.md

 	Shard.getClient(key)

-returns a redis client.
+returns a redis client that supports all the Redis commands (https://github.com/mranney/node_redis/).
 To save the key with a value:

 	Shard.getClient(key).hmset(key,'value');